CMS Department of Physical Education

 Course Description

-Depending on the type of stationary bike you have access to, the class will either ride together via an online platform and support each other virtually on the ride or participant can record their individual workout on a fitness app platform and log their workout.
-Class can be adjusted to riding outside as well.
-Class will look to develop healthy and sustainable habits and will keep students accountable throughout the semester.
+Depending on the type of stationary bike you have access to, the class will either ride together via an online platform and support each other virtually on the ride, or participant can record their individual workout on a fitness app platform and log their workout.
+The class can be adjusted to riding outside as well.
+The class will look to develop healthy and sustainable habits and will keep students accountable throughout the semester.
 Class times and days will be arranged in a synchronous/asynchronous schedule.

 Equipment needed